al2wang/al2wang.github.io-3/about.md

 “Logic will get you from A to B. Imagination will take you everywhere.” <cite>  —— Albert Einstein </cite>
 {: .message }

----

 ## A brief profile

-Hi there!
-I’m Alex G. Wang, a passionate high school student exploring the realm of science, maths, and programming.
+Hey there!
+I’m Alex G. Y. Wang, a passionate high school student exploring the realm of science, maths, and programming.

 I was born in Shenzhen, a major sub-provincial metropolis and one of the special economic zones of China.
 Currently, I’m schooling at Strathcona HS in Edmonton, AB.